We promise you won't make a better investment.

 Greater affordability for Virginia's middle-income families

 In addition to need-based aid, W&M is committed to helping promising students – both in-state and out-of-state – access the distinct brand of education that William & Mary offers through a mix of scholarships and other financial aid support.
-To that end, the university has made scholarships a top priority in the recently launched fundraising campaign, and we aspire to raise $350 million to help remove financial barriers that prevent talented students from attending William & Mary.
+To that end, the university has made scholarships a top priority in its fundraising campaign, and we aspire to raise $350 million to help remove financial barriers that prevent talented students from attending William & Mary.

 *The definition of middle income is that developed by the TJ21-created Higher Education Advisory Committee – 400 percent of the federal poverty definition – or approximately $100,000 for a family of four.
 According to U.S. Census data, 77 percent of Virginia households have a combined average income of $100,000 or less.